Skip to content

 Lute provides two ways of writing transforms: A declarative, query based approach, and a visitor based approach.
 Most transformations can be written with the query approach.
 We'll start with that and discuss a visitor approach later.

-Query Based AST transforms
+Query Based CST transforms

 In this section, we build up an example of a query based implementation which doubles any numbers found in the source program.
-We begin by selecting every AST node we're interested in - in this case, every number:
+We begin by selecting every CST node we're interested in - in this case, every number:

 luau

-query.findAllFromRoot(astRoot, utils.isExprConstantNumber)
+query.findAllFromRoot(cstRoot, utils.isExprConstantNumber)

 luau

-function utils.isExprConstantNumber(n: types.AstNode): types.AstExprConstantNumber?
+function utils.isExprConstantNumber(n: types.CstNode): types.CstExprConstantNumber?

 return if n.kind == "expr" and n.tag == "number" then n else nil